-This error pops up on your computer upon trying to connect to the wireless internet connection.
-When this error occurs you won’t be able to connect to the Internet using your WLAN adaptor.
-As this service is essential to set up the WLAN configurations of your adapter and if it isn’t starting then your network adapter won’t work as intended.
+This error appears on your computer when attempting to connect to the wireless internet connection.
+When this error occurs, you won’t be able to connect to the internet using your WLAN adapter.
+This service is essential for setting up the WLAN configurations of your adapter, and if it doesn’t start, your network adapter won’t work as intended.

 Here are some easy fixes that can help you resolve this problem: